THE CELEBRATION OF THE EUCHARIST

 Because you are worshipping in the pews week after week, you are already part of the parish music program at Holy Infant!
 Some music ministries, such singing as a cantor or in the Holy Infant Choir, or playing an instrument will require a low-stress audition and some basic musicianship skills.
 For other choirs an audition may not be required.

 New members for any of these choirs / groups are always welcome.
-Please contact the Director of Music at (636) 227-7440 for more information.
+Please contact the Parish Office at (636) 227-7440 for more information.

 The Marriage Rite is a Sacrament of the Church, a solemn exchange of vows between a bride and a groom, and an act of worship on the part of all those present to offer thanks and praise for God’s blessings on the couple’s life together as husband and wife.
 Therefore, all of the music during the wedding liturgy reflects the sacred nature of the ceremony and must be taken from sacred or religious music repertoire.